prime31/Nez/FAQs/PipelineImporters.md

 ## Normal Map Generator
 The Normal Map Generator uses the TextureImporter in the Pipeline Tool.
 Select NormalMapProcessor as the Processor to generate a normal map.
 Several options are available that affect how the normal map is generated.
 The order of operations is the following:

-- (optional) flatten image to two colors (one for transparent and one for opaque: `opaqueColor` and `transparentColor` params.
+- (optional) flatten image to two colors (one for transparent and one for opaque: `OpaqueColor` and `YransparentColor` params.
 This is for generating rim lighting normal maps)
-- (optional) blur in color or grayscale (`blurType` and `blurDeviation` params)
+- (optional) blur in color or grayscale (`BlurType` and `BlurDeviation` params)
-- generate normal map using sobel or 5 tap (both methods have invertX/invertY params. `useSobelFilter` uses the `sobelStrength` and the 5 tap method uses the `nonSobelBias` param)
+- generate normal map using sobel or 5 tap (both methods have invertX/invertY params. `UseSobelFilter` uses the `SobelStrength` and the 5 tap method uses the `NonSobelBias` param)